407-610-2417

 It’s also important to check if the monthly services from the SEO company you choose cover all your needs.
 Sometimes, agencies may offer lower prices but only provide basic SEO services.

-The best part with this model is that you know the cost upfront, so there are no surprises later.
+The best part of this model is that you know the cost upfront, so there are no surprises later.
 This price is agreed upon based on the project’s length and complexity.
 One of the most popular one-time services is the SEO audit.
 Other common services include:

 • On-page optimization